For current political commentary, see the daily political notes.

 Obamacare: I don't use this term because it treats Obama's medical insurance law with a certain amount of derision.
 While that system doesn't do enough — the main flaw being that it is based on private insurance companies — it was a substantial advance.
 I don't want to promote derision towards it.

 Partner: This word means someone you are business with.
 To use it in regard to a love relationship is, in effect, to model your idea of love on the idea of business.
 I think it is misguided to model important areas of life in terms of mere business.

-People of color: The term "people of color" endorses a racist outlook towards humanity by treating "color" as as a matter of essence, of the substance a person is made of, rather than as a superficial detail.
+People of color: The term "people of color" endorses a racist outlook towards humanity by treating "color" as as a matter of essence, of the substance a person is made of, rather than as the superficial detail it really is.

 The distinctions we call "racial" are grab-bags of various details of appearance, which may correlate more or less with certain ancestral groups.
-They are real differences, but not particularly important differences unless people make them so.
+They are real differences, but not inherently significant; they have no importance except to the extent that racism gives it to them.
 Let's avoid using essentialist language to refer to them.

 Pro-choice: A way to support the right to an abortion avoid supporting abortion as such.